25 English Idioms With Their Meanings

 What are the examples of idioms and their meanings?

-- Go down in flames. (to fail in a spectacular manner)
+- Go down in flames. (to fail spectacularly)

 - Two peas in a pod. (used for people who are always together)